Ericsson/ove-tutorial/README.md

 The first two tests will pass and the third will fail.
 The reason for failing the third test is of course the timeout being shorter than the argument to sleep.

-Thats it!
+That's it!
 You are now ready to start using OVE.
 And remember, if you write/use a plugin that you believe should go into OVE, let's get in touch!